-In “Bottom Bitch,” Doja Cat showcases how creative of a musician she is capable of being, gifting us with an alternative hip-hop track that takes a Blink-182 classic (“What’s My Age Again”) and turns it into a full-on hip-hop anthem that is GOD-awful both vocally and lyrically, but also way too catchy to ignore.
+In “Bottom Bitch,” Doja Cat showcases how creative of a musician she is capable of being by gifting us with something that takes a Blink-182 classic (“What’s My Age Again”) and turns it into a full-on hip-hop anthem that is GOD-awful both vocally and lyrically, but also way too catchy to ignore.

 I just love how galvanizing this song feels.
-No, I cannot relate to being a bottom b*tch, but Doja’s soulful/auto-tuned-inspired effort to big hers up will make you want to dap the first one you see.
+No, I cannot relate to being a “bottom b*tch,” but Doja’s soulful/auto-tuned-inspired effort to big hers up makes me want to dap the first one I see.

 4. CYBER SEX

 “Cyber Sex” starts off “Hot Pink” rather uniquely.
 On the hook to it, Doja sings with this innocent tone, gingerly letting some dude she’s communicating with over the internet know how willing she is to get freaky on camera.
-At the same time, Doja raps with this fast-paced/grungy style on her verses to the song, brashly outlining exactly what she wants to do to the dude she’s communicating with over the internet (Trust me, she wants to do more than hold hands).
+At the same time, Doja raps with this fast-paced/grungy style on her verses to the song, brashly outlining EXACTLY what she wants to do to that same dude I just mentioned (Trust me, she wants to do more than hold hands).

 Personally, I think bubbly vibes works very well for Doja Cat (“Cyber Sex” is a very bubbly song).
 She’s very fun-loving, so showing that side of her to the people is her best approach to music-making.